-If the household remains unsatisfied, they may file a grievance with the regioanl committee leader, the primary SSVF, or Veteran's sub-committee, either verbally or in writing, within 7 days of the attempted referral. the regioanl committee leader will respond within 14 days.
+If the household remains unsatisfied, they may file a grievance with Regional Leader, SSVF, or the Veteran sub-committee, either verbally or in writing, within 7 days of the attempted referral.
+The Regional Committee Leader will respond within 10 days.
 If the household does not agree with this local decision, an appeal will be submitted to the BoS CoC Veteran Subcommittee.